CloudsDocker/cloudsdocker.github.io/_posts/2021-12-26-Iphone-read-to-me.md

 # Video version of this explanation
-If you'd perfer a more intuitive and vision version, check it out below.
+If you'd perfer a more intuitive approach to read through this tutorial, you can go with vision version, please check it out below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q6GY8rLnyBc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>